endlessm/chromium-browser/tools/gn/docs/reference.md

     - Includes with a "nogncheck" annotation are skipped (see "gn help nogncheck").

-    - Only includes using "quotes" are checked. <brackets> are assumed to be system includes.
+    - Includes using "quotes" are always checked.
+        If system style checking is enabled, includes using <angle brackets>
+        are also checked.

     - Include paths are assumed to be relative to any of the "include_dirs" for the target (including the implicit current dir).